 c/o: The Long Valley

 For postal entries, please print out and complete the submission form, and post together with your attached poem (in which nothing other than the title and poem appear).
 As is usual practice, all entires are logged and numbered by our allocated filter programmers so that judges cannot see the names of the entrants.
-Entries should not be sent via the email address given above, not via the submissions [at] obheal [dot] ie email link on the home page, which is for non-competition entries, written and performed live during each Monday evening event – from words offered up in random by the audience.
+Email entries should be sent via the email address given above, not via the submissions [at] obheal [dot] ie email link on the home page, which is only for non-competition entries, written and performed live during each Monday evening event – from words offered up in random by the audience.